Leap Year Cocktail

 My Leap Year Cocktail is a tasty balance of a little tart, a little sweet, and a whole lotta tasty with gin, Grand Marnier, sweet vermouth and fresh lemon juice.
 Invented in London in the leap year of 1928, this is the perfect drink to celebrate one extra day this year.

-2016 is a leap year, which means this coming Monday (29th) is the extra day in the month.Does that mean it’s an extra day on the end of the weekend? (wishful thinking).
-Sadly no, but it is our way of keeping the astronomical calendar synchronized because of the solar systems disparity with the Gregorian calendar or something of that nature.
-Can you tell I’m not up on astronomy?
-But not to bore you, I just prefer to look at it like it’s just a fun way to celebrate the extra day.
+This year, we gain an extra day; February 29th is a leap day.
+This is our way of keeping the astronomical calendar synchronized because of the solar system’s disparity with the Gregorian calendar or something of that nature.
+Can you tell I don’t know a lot about astronomy?
+But not to bore you; I just prefer to look at it like it’s just a good drink for leap year celebrations.

 If you’re not a gin fan, no problem; just swap it out for vodka.
 I do this all the time with this and my April Showers Cocktail (below) which is a refreshing drink for spring days made with lemon juice, agave nectar, and grapefruit.

 Many original cocktails have been invented at the American Bar at the famous Savoy hotel by their bartender Harry Craddock and are featured in their Savoy Cocktail Book along with many other popular drinks.
 This is one of those non-fussy cocktail recipes that is easy to make because there are only 4 ingredients, so you don’t need to have any crazy mixology talent.